ToniCalfim/fallingstars/README.md

 ## Contributors
-We DO recognize all types of contributions.
-This project follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification.
-Instructions to add yourself or add contribution emojis to your name are to come...
+We DO recognize all types of contributions, and so the authors of this project would like - in alphabetic order - to thank:

+- Cristiane Miranda, for noticing stars would only fall to the left.
+- Mércio Proveti (mercio.proveti@icloud.com), for [rendering this animation on our minds](https://github.com/ToniCalfim/fallingstars/blob/master/Documents/ImaginativeRender.md).